-As part of your application process to becoming a rabbi at HUC-JIR, we require that you to speak with a professional in the Department of Admissions and Recruitment and/or one of the Directors of Rabbinical School.
-This informal, preliminary consultation is a way for us to get to know you better and make sure you are taking the right steps in preparation, and for you to ask your questions and be sure now is the right time for you to apply.
+As part of the application process to the HUC-JIR Rabbinical School, we require that you to speak with a professional in the Office of Recruitment and Admissions.
+This informal, preliminary consultation is a way for us to get to know you better and make sure you are taking the right steps in preparation, and for you to ask your questions and for be sure that this is the right time for you to apply.
 Use this link to quickly schedule a time to speak with a member of our team as soon as someone is available.

 Have your schools mail the transcripts directly to:

 Graduate Record Examination (GRE): All applicants are required to take the GRE General Test.
 When registering for the GRE, please use the school code number 1291, which directs the results to the Office of Admissions and Recruitment on the HUC-JIR Cincinnati campus.
 For GRE information, please see www.ets.org/gre.

 NOTE: We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
 Scores need to be received in order to schedule an interview.
 GRE scores are only valid for five years.
 Candidates with a prior degree from HUC-JIR, Ph.D. or Masters degree (post-Bachelor) from an accredited institution that required a GRE score for admission may be exempt from submitting a current GRE score.
 Please email email@example.com with a request to exempt from this requirement.